-The Organization offers a donor designation option to enable doors to specifically designate their contribution to specific agencies, programs, or targeted care areas.
-Contributions that have been designated by the donor to agencies and individuals amount to \$512,217 for the year ended June 30, 2023, of which all is outstanding and included in grants and donor designated payables on the statement of financial position as of June 30, 2023, and will be paid within the coming year.
+The Organization offers a donor designation option to enable doors to specifically designate their contribution to specific agencies and programs.
+Contributions that have been designated by the donor to agencies and individuals amount to \$3,424 and \$4,044 for the years ended June 30, 2024 and 2023, respectively, of which all is outstanding and included in grants and donor designated payables on the statements of financial position as of June 30, 2024 and 2023, and will be paid within the coming year.